breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 ![](https://upload.wikimedia.org/wikipedia/commons/8/8e/Thistreeisillustratingtherelation%28PSG%29.png)

 [Knowledge graphs](https://arxiv.org/pdf/2003.02320.pdf) are another important type of graph structure used to represent relations between concepts, e.g. on wikis and other web based content management systems.

-Our goal is to apply graphs to understand the relationships between natural and formal languages in software repositories.
-Software repositories contain a variety of file formats, each with varying grammar and implicit or explicit link structure.
-All of these documents are essentially graphs with different schema and labels.

 One thing that fascinates me about PL is the idea of inductively defined languages: